 The big brow-raiser was the fact that Americans spent roughly $21 billion annually on care outside the mainstream.

 Eisenberg and colleagues not only studied this trend, they fueled it.
-Harvard was arguably the first mainstream med school to host CME conferences on medical alternatives.
+Harvard was arguably the first mainstream institution to host CME conferences on medical alternatives.
 They continue to innovate, most recently with their Healthy Kitchens, Healthy Lives courses that teach healthy cooking skills to medical professionals.

 By the mid 90s, pharma companies were launching supplement brands.
-Leading medical centers started “integrative” clinics.
-Congress passed the Dietary Supplements Health and Education Act (DSHEA), laying the regulatory framework for the newly minted supplement industry.
+Leading medical centers were starting “integrative” clinics.
+Congress passed the Dietary Supplements Health and Education Act (DSHEA), laying the regulatory framework for the newly minted “supplements” industry.

 Congress gave a green light to establish the National Center for Complementary & Alternative Medicine (NCCAM) within the National Institutes of Health.

 Suddenly it was OK for MDs to talk about fish oil, probiotics, and acupuncture.
 Marginalized modalities like Naturopathy, Chiropractic, and Ayurveda began to take their places.

 These were not disparate and unconnected events; this was a movement.

 A Simple Vision